drfoxvet/drfoxvet-net/site/content/post/technosphere-and-cybersphere-harming-the-biosphere.md

 In August,2021, a federal court ruled in favor of organizations and petitioners that sued the Federal Communications Commission (FCC) for NOT adequately protecting Americans from wireless radiation exposure.
 More recently non-profit groups petitioned the U.S. Health and Human Services Department (HHS) and Food and Drug Administration (FDA) to declare wireless radiation an “imminent” health hazard and start warning the public.

+We need no more crude demonstrations of the risks of electrical currents like Thomas Edison’s public frying of an elephant in 1903 whom he electrocuted to prove Nicolas Tesla’s alternating current was dangerous, a ruse to protect his own direct current business investments.
+Since then, various forms of electrical and electromagnetic radiation have been developed as bioweapons to kill insects, disperse crowds, and for healing and diagnostic purposes, from lasers and defibrillators to x-rays and magnetic resonance imaging.
+The precautionary principle applied to these medical developments should also be applied to telecommunication systems.
+Indeed, all such developments should be evaluated from a One Health perspective.
+(For details see The Concept of One Health Turns Global in 2021: How it was Born - Impakter  (https://impakter.com/concept-one-health-global-how-born/)

+For a classic examination of how electricity affects our lives for better and for worse, see the book by Arthur Firstenberg, The Invisible Rainbow: A History of Electricity and Life.
+AGB Press, Santa Fe NM 2017.